phaserjs/phaser/README.md

 Welcome to Phaser
 -----------------

-It's staggering to think just how much has been achieved in the short time the 1.0 branch of Phaser has been available.
-We've seen literally hundreds of bug fixes and updates.
-Exciting new features and enhancements have been merged into the core library thanks to contributions from the community.
-We also completely overhauled the Examples Suite, removed the requirement for PHP, rebuilt it in html+js and filled it with over 150 examples to dig in to and learn from.
-And more importantly we've got our first pass at the API docs online and ready too.
+It's staggering to think just how much has been achieved in the short time Phaser has been alive.
+We've implemented literally hundreds of bug fixes and updates, thanks to the effort the community puts in to reporting issues they find.
+Exciting new features have been merged into the core and we revisited old ones and pimped them out.
+We also completely overhauled the Examples Suite, removed the requirement for PHP, rebuilt it and filled it with over 150 examples to dig in and learn from.
+And more importantly we've got our first pass at the API docs ready too.

 There is still more to be done of course.
-The API docs, while a good start, still need to be backed up with a proper comprehensive manual.
-And we desperately need to write some 'best practises' and 'getting started' tutorials.
-But at least now you don't have to flounder around in the dark and can turn to the examples and docs.
+The API docs, while a good start, are lacking in places and still need to be backed up with a proper comprehensive manual.
+And we desperately need to write some 'best practises' and 'getting started' tutorials too.
+But we hope you appreciate the amount of effort that has been put in by the team so far.

-There are so many exciting new features and tweaks in this build that we felt it warranted a proper full point release: 1.1.
-A few things have also changed, so games that were in development in the 1.0 version may need refactoring for 1.1, but we feel those changes have benefitted the framework as a whole.
+There are many exciting new features and tweaks in this build that we felt it warranted a proper point release, hence the shift to version 1.1.
+Because of several core changes games that were in development in a 1.0.x version of Phaser may need refactoring for 1.1, but we feel those changes have helped the framework grow and mature as a whole.

-As before "Thank you!" to everyone who has encouraged us along the way.
+As before we offer a heart-felt "Thank you!" to everyone who has encouraged us along the way.
 To those of you who worked with Phaser during its various incarnations, and who released full games with it despite there being zero API documentation available: you are our heroes.
-It's your kind words and enthusiasm, as well as our commercial need for Phaser that has kept us going.
+It's your kind words and enthusiasm that has kept us going.

 Phaser is everything we ever wanted from an HTML5 game framework.
 It powers all of our client work in build today and remains our single most important product, and we've only just scratched the surface of what we have planned for it.